rasmusjelsgaard/compatriot-spec/Design.md

 The query would *not* consider module-a-1.0.6-rc1, because it does not match the ? qualifier.

-## Examples of how to specify test scopes in assignments and queries
+## Examples of how to specify test run scopes in assignments and queries
 New functionality often starts its life in a developer's machine before ending up in a branch.
 And so testing often (hopefully) begins here.
-It is useful to be able to distinguish between the results of tests run on a local dev machine vs. tests run in CI/CD pipeline vs. acceptance tests run in a customer's pre-production environment.
+It is useful to be able to distinguish between the results of a specific set of tests run on a local dev machine vs. the same tests executed in CI/CD pipeline vs. acceptance tests run in a customer's pre-production environment and so on.

-To support this, Compatriot allows specifying scopes for both assignment and retrieval of facts.
+Compatriot solves this by way of scope that can be specified for both assignment and retrieval of facts.

-### Example 6: Assign the result of test of a single package
+### Example 6: Assign the result of test of a single package in local scope
 *In the following example we store the fact that module-a, version 1.0.0 was tested ok whilst running the tests locally at our machine*

 ```